lkloh/lkloh.github.io/_posts/2017-11-18-clear-prose.md

 	}
 }
 ```
-Which is bad as the `else` branch could mean transitioning between an `airplane` and a `party`
+Which is bad as the `else` branch could mean transitioning between an `airplane` and a `party`.

-I changed it to
+So instead I changed it to
 ```js
 if (prevLoc !== currLoc) {
 	if ((prevLoc !== 'home') && (currLoc === 'home')) {